zkrising/Tachi/docs/docs/codebase/import/sessions.md

 	get a score between two sessions such that there was now less than two hours between the first sessions last score and the second sessions first score.

+	This is so difficult to properly resolve that Tachi simply makes no attempt to stop it.